Orange-OpenSource/keepass-vault-sync-plugin/external/Readme.md

-Unzip the portable (https://keepass.info/download.html)[version of Keepass] in external/keepass folder to resolve dependencies
+Unzip the portable [Version of KeePass](https://keepass.info/download.html) in external/keepass folder to resolve dependencies